 Why spend hundreds of dollars on prescription eyeglasses when you can get them starting at $7?

-It is possible to run the price up higher if you want fancier frames or have special optical needs.
+It is possible to run the price up if you want fancier frames or have special optical needs.
 Clark’s first pair of glasses with progressive lenses from Zenni cost him $41.

 But that’s still a huge savings if you’re willing to think outside of the box and get cheap Chinese-made glasses online like Clark!